 6. Educational & Testing Modules

-The Certified Residential Architect focus team system (CRAft) is conceived as a series of learning modules, roughly paralleling the “old school” CSI (Construction Specification Institute) 16 to 17 Division format.
+The Certified Residential Architect focus team system (CRAfts) is conceived as a series of learning modules, roughly paralleling the “old school” CSI (Construction Specification Institute) 16 to 17 Division format.
 The concept is to have several pages of information, reviewing items deemed important by licensed Architects practicing residential architecture today.
-The concept is: to have 16 to 20 online learning articles on the ArCH website, then follow with online multiple-choice questions for each section.
-Perhaps there might be 10 +/- questions per section.
+The concept is: to have 16 to 20 online learning sections, with various multiple articles in each, on the ArCH website, then follow with online multiple-choice questions for each section.
+Perhaps there might be 10 +/- questions per article.
 The amount of information and number of questions per module can be updated as the ArCH Certified Residential Architect committee members feel is prudent.

 LEARNING MODULES / TESTS